 Through the entire summer, there was a big attitude of encouragement from the other teams.
 We all approached the summer hoping to build our companies, not compete with each other.

-Change is in the air for the 2021 winners of the 2023 Stumberg Competition are taking a more holistic approach to women’s wellness.
+The winners of the 2023 Stumberg Competition are taking a more holistic approach to women’s wellness.
 After months of intense work and a compelling pitch to a panel of expert judges—Trinity alumni, community influencers, and business moguls—women-led startup Well and Worthy won the fan favorite award and $25,000 grand prize for their app, which provides each woman with a personalized wellness and lifestyle plan via a menstrual cycle-based approach.
 Congratulations to Ashleigh Reese ’26 and Sofia Ortiz ’24!

 grand prize awarded to one finalist team